 DAY 03 : MANDAWA - BIKANER BY ROAD 200 KMS 5 HOURS DRIVE

 After breakfast, continue drive towards Bikaner.
 The drive is through desert country, with scanty vegetation.
-Upon arrival check in at hotel.
+Upon arrival check-in at the hotel.
 The endless monotony of the desert is broken by the fort and palaces of Bikaner.
 The city's deity is Karni Mata.
 The temple dedicated to her provides sanctuary to mice in the belief that those who serve the goddess are reborn as mice.
-Other places of interest are the Junagarh Fort and the Lalgarh Palace and evening visit Local markets etc. Overnight at hotel.
+Other places of interest are the Junagarh Fort and the Lalgarh Palace and evening visit Local markets etc. Overnight at the hotel.

 DAY 04 : BIKANER - PHALODI BY ROAD 150 KMS 3 HOURS DRIVE